Joey Meneses Preview, Player Props: Nationals vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have a 4.10 team ERA that ranks 14th across all league pitching staffs.
+- The Yankees have the 14th-ranked team ERA among all MLB pitching staffs (4.07).

-- Severino (2-8) takes the mound for the Yankees in his 15th start of the season.
-He's put together a 7.98 ERA in 67 2/3 innings pitched, with 61 strikeouts.
+- King (3-5) takes the mound for the Yankees to make his second start this season.

-- In his last time out on Tuesday, Aug.
-15, the righty went four innings against the Atlanta Braves, giving up three earned runs while surrendering five hits.
+- In his most recent time out -- out of the bullpen on Sunday -- the right-hander threw 1 1/3 innings against the Boston Red Sox, allowing three earned runs while surrendering two hits.

-- The 29-year-old has put together a 7.98 ERA and 8.1 strikeouts per nine innings in 15 games this season, while giving up a batting average of .329 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.